KrishnaMehta123/Suggestedits/docs/Promotions/promo-campaigns/promo-campaign-stats/index.md

 ---
 # Overview

-The **Stats** tab of a Promo Campaign provides a comprehensive overview of campaign performance, displaying real-time and historical analytics for user engagement, reward distribution, and redemption activity.
+The **Rewards Distribution** tab under **Stats** page of a Promo Campaign provides a comprehensive overview of campaign performance, displaying real-time and historical analytics for user engagement, reward distribution, and redemption activity.
 The metrics and charts displayed depend on the _Reward type_ selected when creating the campaign.

 Each reward type includes: